chipuicheung/Feedreader/README.md

 ## Installation

-To install the game, simply clone this repository and open `index.html` in your browser.
+To run the application, simply clone this repository and open `index.html` in your browser.
 You will see the given feed and all the written tests (7) in Jasmine at the bottom